psx95/learning-go/organizing-programs/packages.md

 #### Initializing packages - the init function
 When running a Go program, the Go runtime looks for the main function and executes it directly.
 However, before the Go runtime executes the main function, it runs the `init()` function automatically.

 The `init()` function is responsible for performing initialization tasks such as setting up logging or creating global variables or any other tasks that must be done before the program starts.
-The Init function has the following propertties -
+The Init function has the following properties -
 1. Called by Go runtime
 2. Takes no argument
 3. No return value